biomed-AI/ML-GVP/README.md

-# Multi-level feature Genomic Variants Estimator (ML-GVE)
+# Multi-level feature Genomic Variants Estimator (ML-GVP)

-**ML-GVE** is an XGBoost-based model for predicting pathogenicity of variants in exons and introns.
+**ML-GVP** is an XGBoost-based model for predicting pathogenicity of variants in exons and introns.
 It was originally designed for the [Sherloc challenge](https://genomeinterpretation.org/cagi6-invitae.html) in the 6th Critical Assessment of Genome Interpretation.
 The model is one of the two best-performing models in the Sherloc challenge, ranking the first for overall and indel prediction.
 This repository extended the original implementation ([chenkenbio/CAGI6-Sherloc-model](https://github.com/chenkenbio/CAGI6-Sherloc-model)) and provided scripts for additional analysis and experiments.

 ## System Requirements and Installation
-ML-GVE was trained on Linux.
-The key system requirements are Python (>3.8) and XGBoost (xgboost-gpu>1.6.2).
-The databases used for collecting features were list in [`./config.sh`](https://github.com/biomed-AI/ML-GVE/blob/master/config.sh).
+ML-GVP was trained on Ubuntu.
+The key requirements are Python (>3.8) and XGBoost (xgboost-gpu>1.6.2).
+The databases used for collecting features were list in [`./config.sh`](https://github.com/biomed-AI/ML-GVP/blob/master/config.sh).
  - [`ANNOVAR`](https://annovar.openbioinformatics.org/en/latest/)
  - [`blast: NCBI BLAST`](https://blast.ncbi.nlm.nih.gov/Blast.cgi)
  - [`MMSplice`](https://github.com/gagneurlab/MMSplice_MTSplice)